-Section 8.1. of the Planning and Development Act, 2000, as amended states,

-- 1. A Development Plan shall include an objective to preserve character of a place, area, group of structures or townscape, talking account of building lines and heights, that - - a. is of special architectural, historical, archaeological, artistic, cultural, scientific, social, or technical interest or value, or, - b. contributed to the appreciation of Protected Structures, if the Planning Authority is of the opinion that its inclusion is necessary for the preservation of the character of the place, area, group of structures or townscape shall be known as and is in the Act referred to as an "Architectural Conservation Areas".
+Section 8.1. of the Planning and Development Act, 2000, as amended states, a. is of special architectural, historical, archaeological, artistic, cultural, scientific, social, or technical interest or value, or, b. contributed to the appreciation of Protected Structures, if the Planning Authority is of the opinion that its inclusion is necessary for the preservation of the character of the place, area, group of structures or townscape shall be known as and is in the Act referred to as an "Architectural Conservation Areas".